mozilla/bedrock/docs/attribution/0002-firefox-desktop.rst

 Analytics data) to a user's Firefox profile.
 When a website visitor lands on www.mozilla.org and clicks to download Firefox, we pass attribution data about their visit to the Firefox installer for inclusion in `Telemetry`_.
-This is to enable Mozilla to better understand how things like changes to our website and different marketing campaigns can affect installation rates, as well as overall product retention.
+This is to enable Mozilla to better understand how changes to our website and different marketing campaigns can affect installation rates, as well as overall product retention.
 The data also gives us an insight into how many installations originate from www.mozilla.org, as opposed to elsewhere on the internet.

 Scope and requirements